fledge-iot/fledge/docs/quick_start.rst

 3. If you modify any of the configuration fields, click on the “save” button to save them.

-4. The final screen allows you to specify whether the service will be enabled immediately for data collection or await await enabling in the future.
+4. The final screen allows you to specify whether the service will be enabled immediately for data collection or await enabling in the future.

 Configuring Data Sources
 ########################